-- Carefully sand the cabinets, being sure to get all the edges and small areas along the moulding.
-If they have been painted over several times, consider stripping the paint before sanding, otherwise you may get peeling with the new layer of paint.
+- Carefully sand the cabinets, being sure to get all the edges and small areas along the molding.
+If they have been painted over several times, consider stripping the paint before sanding, otherwise, you may get peeling with the new layer of paint.
 You can use a liquid sanding compound if you prefer.

 - Sand – again.
 You don’t need to be as aggressive this time, a light sanding should do the trick.